Digital Marketing Consultant

 This week: Audit your current AI visibility

-Research by Growth Memo (February 2026) found that 44.2% of AI citations come from the first 30% of an article's text.
+Research by Growth Memo (February 2026) found that 44.2% of AI citations come from the first 30% of an article’s text.
 If your most important pages bury their key points in dense prose paragraphs, they are structurally disadvantaged for AI citation regardless of their ranking position.
 Rewrite the first section of each page to lead with a direct, complete answer to the primary question the page targets.
 Make each major section heading a question.
-Add a Key Takeaways block near the top.
-These changes do not require new content.
-They require restructuring what you already have.
-The 47 Claude AI SEO prompts guide includes copy-paste prompts specifically for AEO content restructuring in Prompts 46 and 47.
+Add a Key Takeaways block near the top, and use bullet points where they make answers easier to scan.

 This quarter: Shift from volume to depth